etothemanders/GoingPostal/README.md

   3. If location is new, add location data to db
 3. Display shipment paths and current location on a map
   1. Add a map to html page
-  2. Determine lat/long for each location from Google Maps API, save to db
+  2. Determine lat/long for each location from Google Maps Geocoding API, save to db
-  3. Create polyline for each shipment from Google Maps API, add to map
+  3. Create polyline for each shipment from Google Maps Javascript API, add to map
 4. Write job scheduler to check for package updates (once per day?)
 5. Send a text message after being delivered